DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/11727/README.md

 ### Dakota Wilson
 ### Description:

-This program is writen in c++ and all it does is find the middle number in a set of 3 numbers used for cutting costs
+This program is written in c++ and all it does is find the middle number in a set of 3 numbers used for cutting costs

 ### Files